Tarjeta Transporte Público

 The Tarjeta Transporte Público (TTP; "Public Transport Card") is a payment method for public transport in Madrid, the capital of Spain, and its surrounding autonomous community.
 It is managed by the Consorcio Regional de Transportes de Madrid (CRTM), the body responsible for coordinating public transport in the Community of Madrid.
 As of 2019, more than 16 million TTPs are in circulation.

 First introduced in 2012, the TTP is a credit card-sized contactless smart card, typically colored red, that can be used to facilitate travel on most modes of public transport in Madrid, including the Madrid Metro, the Metro Ligero, Cercanías Madrid, city buses operated by the Empresa Municipal de Transportes de Madrid (EMT), and privately run interurban regional buses managed by CRTM which serve towns and cities throughout the Community of Madrid.
 The TTP may also be used on certain long-distance buses between Madrid and nearby towns and cities in the neighboring autonomous community of Castilla–La Mancha, including Toledo and Guadalajara.

-As of November 2024, an Android app has been launched that allows passengers to have a virtual TTP on their phones and use it on all modes of transportation where the physical TTP is valid.
+As of November 2024, an Android app has been launched that allows passengers to have a virtual TTP on their phones via Google Wallet and use it on all modes of transportation where the physical TTP is valid.
 This type of card is the TTP Multi, which only allows non-personalized transport tickets.